abrahimcse/git-assignment/README.md

 Welcome to My Project

-This repository contains GitHub documents and scripts.
+This repository contains GitHub documents and scripts with git command.
 Stay tuned for more updates!